jsinger67/parol/docs/Tutorial.md

 Now we can survey the function stubs within the trait.
 They are all implemented by default and thus do not need to be implemented by us at all.
 That's why our JsonParser is compilable in the current state and can already be used as an acceptor for json files.
 The contained functions correspond to the productions of the expanded input grammar (`json-exp.par`).
 They have arguments that correspond to the symbols on the right hand side of the corresponding production.
 The names of the functions are derived from the left hand side of the production (the non-terminal) plus the production number to ensure uniqueness of function names.

+As of version v0.5.2 a `init` function was added to the trait with the semantic actions.
+You should implement it if you need the provided information.

 Anyway, when you want to do something useful with the given input you need to implement some of these functions on your own in the `JsonGrammar` struct.

 ## Implementing semantic actions